mohaimenz/acdnet/README.md

 1. Install tensorflow 2.2.0

 #### B.2 Training ACDNet-20
-*you may opt to use our pretrained model provided inside tf/resources/pretrained_models directory to save training time*
+*There is a pretrained ACDNet-20 model inside `tf/resources/pretrained_models` directory.
+This can be used instead.*

 To rebuild ACDNet-20 from scratch in TF, follow these steps:
 1. Run: ```python tf/trainer.py```